 Since then she has helped to raise hundreds of thousands of pounds for Meningitis Research Foundation, conducted awareness talks at schools and universities, as well as campaigned tirelessly for the introduction of the new Meningitis B vaccine into the childhood immunisation programme.
 As a Cancer Campaigns Ambassador Julie works with her local MP and local media to promote the charity’s campaigns for standardised packaging on cigarettes and the promotion of early diagnosis.

 MP for Hendon, Dr Matthew Offord, nominated Julie for the accolade, along with fellow Cancer Campaigns Ambassador Barbara Freedman who has been fundraising for Cancer Research UK for 53 years.

-Business Environment has and encourages a culture of volunteering within the organisation, led from the top down by Managing Director David Saul, who co-founded and serves as an executive of Ray’s of Sunshine Children’s Charity which grants wishes for children with terminal or life-limiting illnesses.
+Business Environment has and encourages a culture of volunteering within the organisation, led from the top down by Managing Director David Saul, who co-founded and serves as a trustee of Ray’s of Sunshine Children’s Charity which grants wishes for children with terminal or life-limiting illnesses.

 Business Environment’s ‘Giving Something Back’ Scheme donates almost 10,000 hours of paid staff time per year to support charities and good causes by sponsoring two employees on a two week volunteering mission as well as granting three days of paid leave to each employee for charity activities, actively encouraging them to engage in volunteering.